defunkt/pystache/README.md

     2to3 --write --nobackups --no-diffs --doctests_only pystache
     2to3 --write --nobackups --no-diffs pystache

-This converts the code in-place.
+This converts the code (and doctests) in place.

 To `import pystache` from a source distribution while using Python 3, be sure that you are importing from a directory containing a converted